Parineeti Chopra: Debut, breakthrough and success (2011–2014)

 Chopra's first of three releases of 2014 was Dharma Productions' romantic comedy-drama Hasee Toh Phasee, her first role outside the Yash Raj Films banner.
 She portrayed Dr. Meeta Solanki, a mad scientist on the run, opposite Sidharth Malhotra.
-Directed by Vinil Matthew and jointly produced by Anurag Kashyap and Karan Johar, the film emerged a commercial success at the box office, and received positive reviews from critics, with Chopra's portrayal receiving widespread praise.
+Directed by Vinil Mathew and jointly produced by Anurag Kashyap and Karan Johar, the film emerged as a commercial success at the box-office, and received positive reviews from critics, with Chopra's performance receiving widespread critical acclaim.
 Saibal Chatterjee of NDTV wrote that Chopra was "pitch-perfect with her goofball act" and Hindustan Times published that she re-defined the concept of a Bollywood heroine with the film.
-She received BIG Star Entertainment Awards Most Entertaining Actor in a Comedy Film for her performance in the film.
+For her performance in the film, she won the BIG Star Entertainment Award for Most Entertaining Actor in a Comedy Film and received Best Actress nomination at Screen and Stardust Awards.

 Habib Faisal's dowry-based social comedy film Daawat-e-Ishq marked Chopra's second collaboration with Faisal.
 She was cast as Gulrez "Gullu" Qadir, a middle-class salesgirl from Hyderabad alongside Aditya Roy Kapur and Anupam Kher.
-The film received mixed reviews though Chopra was praised.
+The film received mixed reviews from critics upon release, though Chopra's performance received praise.
 Film critic Sarita A. Tanwar from Daily News Analysis found Chopra to be "the best thing about the film" and added, "Chopra shines in every scene.
 She does what she does every single time — rises head and shoulders above the film and her costars."
-Chopra next played her first "glamorous role" in Shaad Ali's crime film Kill Dil, co-starring Govinda, Ranveer Singh and Ali Zafar.
+Chopra next played her first "glamorous role" in Shaad Ali's crime film Kill Dil, co-starring Govinda, Singh and Ali Zafar.
 Sukanya Verma of Rediff.com found the film to be a "disaster" and wrote that "Chopra is terribly miscast and wears clothes that should have never left the wardrobe".
 Both Daawat-e-Ishq and Kill Dil were unsuccessful at the box office.
-In 2014, she also appeared in the short film, Dor as Ria.
+The same year, she also appeared in the short film, Dor as Ria.